 It is no secret to readers of our blog that we are big fans of aquariums.
-Every city we visit one of the first ports of call is the local Aquarium.
+In every city, we visit one of the first ports of call is the local Aquarium.
 The States are home to a huge number of aquaria, with a huge variety of animals on display, no one facility is the same and just about every type of habitat is represented somewhere.
 We take a look at the Best Aquariums In The USA and not only tell you what is in them but explain the differences and why you should visit each one.

 Most of America’s Aquariums are not really worth the hassle of traveling to just for the Aquarium itself, but more a place to visit when in the City or Area, but some of the best aquariums on our list really are so incredible they are worth the trip to Just for the facility itself.
 A Couple we even think are worth the trip from the UK, attractions to base a whole trip around!
 And we have done.
 Either way, if you are just looking for some amazing ocean exhibits or seeking out the absolute best in marine aquascapes our list will show you all the 10 best Aquariums in the USA.